PhilTKamp/local-rag-workshop/README.md

 # FAQ

-*Do you have to use Docker for hosting our database and models?*
+Q: *Do you have to use Docker for hosting our database and models?*

 No, use whatever you like, are comfortable with, or your team prefers.
 Docker was chosen for this project simply for portability and ease of use.

-*Why does this use Ollama?*
+Q: *Why does this use Ollama?*

 It had a good convenient Docker image, decent interfaces in dotnet, is __free__ and has pretty decent documentation.

-*Why does this use PostgreSQL*
+Q: *Why does this use PostgreSQL*

 For a very similar reason as why Ollama.
 Good docker image, good docs, free.
 Most importantly though it had all of these qualities along with having support for vector search and vector tables.
 I've also found success using Redis for this on other projects but for a learning experience